Civil Authorities (Special Powers) Act (Northern Ireland) 1922: The act

-Use of the Act
+Use of the act

-Despite rhetoric accompanying the Act which asserted that it was for the purpose of restoring public order, its provisions continued to be used for the entire period of the Northern Irish parliament's existence.
-Because the Ulster Unionist Party was the only party ever to form a government in this parliament, the Act was used 'almost exclusively on the minority population'.
-Initially, regulations under the Act were used mostly to curb immediate violence and disorder.
+Despite rhetoric accompanying the act which asserted that it was for the purpose of restoring public order, its provisions continued to be used for the entire period of the Northern Irish parliament's existence.
+Because the Ulster Unionist Party was the only party ever to form a government in this parliament, the act was used 'almost exclusively on the minority population'.
+Initially, regulations under the act were used mostly to curb immediate violence and disorder.
 One of the most controversial of these was internment without trial.

-Paragraph 23 of the Schedule allowed for the indefinite internment without warrant or trial of 'any person whose behaviour is of such a nature as to give reasonable grounds for suspecting that he has acted or is acting or is about to act in a manner prejudicial to the preservation of the peace or maintenance of order'.
-In the period from May 1922 to December 1924, 700 republicans were interned under the Act.
+Paragraph 23 of the schedule allowed for the indefinite internment without warrant or trial of 'any person whose behaviour is of such a nature as to give reasonable grounds for suspecting that he has acted or is acting or is about to act in a manner prejudicial to the preservation of the peace or maintenance of order'.
+The Irish politician Cahir Healy was interned for 18 months in 1922-23 and is quoted on the reasons he was interned:

+In the period from May 1922 to December 1924, 700 republicans were interned under the act.
+Many of the internees were imprisoned on a British Navy hulk (HMS Argenta) which has been described as a "floating gulag".

 Political violence had declined dramatically by 1925, and the government gradually shifted its emphasis from broad measures designed to return civil order to the province to more preventative regulations aimed at suppressing the threat posed by republican aspirations.'
 Regulations such as internment and the establishment of curfews were used far less, and those such as the banning of meetings and parades, and restrictions on the flying of the Irish tricolour became more common.
 Between 1922 and 1950, the government banned nearly 100 parades and meetings, the vast majority of which were nationalist or republican.
-No loyalist gathering was ever directly banned under the Act, although a few were caught in blanket bans against parades or meetings in a particular area.
+No loyalist gathering was ever directly banned under the act, although a few were caught in blanket bans against parades or meetings in a particular area.
 From 1922 until 1972, 140 publications were banned, the vast majority of which expressed republican viewpoints.
-The Act was also used against communist publications and recordings.
-Likewise the vast majority of groups banned under the Act were republican; the 1960s incarnation of the Ulster Volunteer Force was the only loyalist group to be made illegal in this way.
+The act was also used against communist publications and recordings.
+Likewise the vast majority of groups banned under the act were republican; the 1960s incarnation of the Ulster Volunteer Force was the only loyalist group to be made illegal in this way.